Stelios Serafidis: After football

 After he retired, Serafidis went on to offer his services to AEK for a number of consecutive years as coach.
 He returned in 1973 as a goalkeeping coach and remained in that position for over 2 decades.
 He worked for many years with the club's goalkeepers and later on he undertook similar duties for the AEK Athens Academy.
-Although he was in his eighties, Serafidis was always close to his beloved AEK in both home and away matches, whereas he was the president of the Veterans Association of AEK Athens.
+In 1983 he served as the assistant manager to John Barnwell.
+Although he was in his eighties, Serafidis was always close to AEK in both home and away matches, whereas he was the president of the Veterans Association of AEK Athens.
 His name is honoured on one of the four pillars of AEK Athens' new stadium, Agia Sophia Stadium, alongside other important figures of the club's history such as Kostas Nestoridis, Mimis Papaioannou and Thomas Mavros.
 Furthermore, the name "Serafidion" was given to the training ground of AEK Athens in his honour.
 He died after a long battle with cancer on 4 January 2022, at the age of 86.